NAPLES: VIRGILIO MAGO

 Ph: Armando Mancini, CC BY-SA 2.0 <https://creativecommons.org/licenses/by-sa/2.0>, via Wikimedia Commons

-Photos Naples
+Photos of Naples

 Photo 78271007 © minnystock / Dreamstime.com